Does Sex Hurt? 6 Tips to Help Reduce Pain

 Last Updated:

-Diaphragmatic breathing helps to calm the nervous system and reduce muscle guarding by ensuring good mobility, blood flow, and relaxation to the pelvic floor and abdomen.
+Diaphragmatic breathing helps to calm the nervous system and reduce muscle guarding.
+It does this through good mobility, blood flow, and relaxation to the pelvic floor and abdomen.
 How to do it:

 1. Place one hand on your chest and the other on your abdomen and relax your jaw and shoulders.